matoanbach/RHCSA/RHCSA Theory/Module 4: Performing Daily Administration Tasks/Lesson 15 - Working with systemd.md

 - What does it do
     - It starts and controls services-like SSH or a web server along with many other system tasks
 - What are units
     - Any service or task that systemd starts or manages is called a "unit".
-This includes:"
+This includes:
         - Services (e.g., sshd.service, httpd.service)
         - Mount points (e.g., home directories)
         - Sockets (network endpoints)